siakaramalegos/almanac.httparchive.org/src/content/en/2021/performance.md

   )
 }}

-For rank, TTFB was faster for higher-ranking sites.
-One reason could be that most of these are larger companies with more resources to prioritize performance.
+For rank, TTFB was faster for higher-ranking websites.
+One reason may be that most of these are larger companies with more resources to prioritize performance.
 They may focus on improving server-side performance and delivering assets through edge CDNs.
-Another reason could be selection bias - the top origins might be accessed more in regions with closer servers, i.e., lower latency.
+Another possible reason may be a selection bias - where the top origins are accessed more in regions with servers closer to the end user, i.e., lowering the average latency.

 <!-- TODO: validate CMS chapter link works -->
-One more possibility has to do with CMS adoption.
+In addition, CMS adoption may also be a factor in TTFB.
 The [CMS Chapter](./cms) shows CMS adoption by rank.

 {{ figure_markup(
   image=".png",